-Non-interest revenues increased, primarily driven by higher Discount revenue and Net card fees.
+Non-interest revenues increased for both the three and six month periods, primarily driven by higher Discount revenue and Net card fees.

-Discount revenue increased 11 percent, primarily reflecting an increase in international billed business.
+Discount revenue increased 9 percent and 10 percent for the three and six month periods, respectively (13 percent and 12 percent, respectively, on an FX-adjusted basis), primarily reflecting increases in billed business.
 See Tables 5, 6 and 14 for more details on billed business performance.

-Net card fees increased 15 percent (18 percent on an FX-adjusted basis), primarily driven by growth in our premium card portfolios.2
+Net card fees increased 15 percent for both the three and six month periods, (19 percent on an FX-adjusted basis for both periods), primarily driven by growth in our premium card portfolios.